Daud94/task-manager/README.md

 ````

 ## API Documentation

-The API documentation `Quiz App.postman_collection.json` for this can be found in the root project directory.
+The API documentation `Task Manager.postman_collection` for this can be found in the root project directory.
 It should be
 imported into Postman to test all API endpoints.
 Each endpoint comes with a sample request and response.

+## API ENDPOINTS

+**_AUTHENTICATION_**
+* Sign up - /auth/signup
+* Sign in - /auth/signin

+JWT token is returned upon signing in.
+It should be stored on the client side for requests to other endpoints.
+Logout should be implemented on the client side to invalidate or clear the auth token.

+**_USER_**
+* Update profile - /users/:id  [PUT]
+* Delete account - /users/:id  [DELETE]

+_**TASK**_
+* Create task - /tasks     [POST]
+* Get task - /tasks/:id  [GET]
+* Update task - /tasks/:id  [PUT]
+* Delete account - /tasks/:id  [DELETE]
+* Get all user tasks - /tasks [GET] - This allows for pagination and other filtering options like: task name, filtering
+based on description, date range of task creation etc. Mode info is in the postman collection.

-## Testing
+## Socket

-Testing is done to test `Signup` and `Signin` of user.
-Test file can be found in `auth.controller.spec.ts` in auth directory.
+To test streaming of task creation realtime, create two socket.io requests using Postman's socket.io client.
+One should be for the subscriber event
+`createTask` which listens for the client request to create a task, and the other `OnTaskCreate` which emits the task created
+to clients realtime.
+Attached are images located in the `socket-images` folder in the project directory to help with socket.io setup on postman.